alexcega/Image-Tracking-Project/README.md

 Future Improvements
 🚀 Enhancements to consider:

-Adjunst threshold for object detection
+Adjust threshold for object detection
 Improve handling of occlusions and lighting changes.
 Dependencies
 Ensure you have the following installed: